 - WarioWare DIY allows a user-made microgame to include a confetti drop as a predefined Stage Effect.

-- In the Ace Attorney games, the courtroom audience appear to drop confetti after the player wins a case.
+- In the Ace Attorney games, the courtroom audience appears to drop confetti after the player wins a case.

 - Done by Maya Fey in Ultimate Marvel Vs Capcom 3 during Phoenix Wright's winpose.